-PDO is a low frequency signal in North Pacific sea surface temperatures that affects biological productivity in the Northeast Pacific.
-(Mantua et al. 1997) Cold (negative values of the PDO) eras are associated with enhanced productivity in the CCLME and vice versa (King et al. 2011).
-The PDO index has been largely in a positive (i.e., warm California Current and Northeast Pacific) state since late 1977, resulting in warmer waters along the coast of the CCLME with a negative phase since with 1998 with occasional warm episodes from El Niños (Figure OC7).
-Over the past 5 years, the winter index declined from 2005 to 2009 with a sharp increase in 2010.
-Both summer and winter PDO values have continued to decline in 2011 and 2012.
+Pacific decadal oscillation (PDO) is a low frequency signal in North Pacific sea surface temperatures that affects biological productivity in the Northeast Pacific (Mantua et al. 1997).
+Cold (negative values of the PDO) periods are associated with enhanced productivity in the CCLME and vice versa (King et al. 2011).
+The PDO index has been largely in a positive (i.e., warm California Current and Northeast Pacific) state since late 1977, resulting in warmer waters along the coast of the CCLME with a negative phase since 1998 with occasional warm episodes from El Niños (Figure OC7).
+Over the past 5 years, the winter and summer indices have remained relatively low, except a higher value in 2010 for winter.
+Values for 2013 have remained low, similar to the immediately previous years, supporting the observations that 2013 was a strong upwelling year.

-Figure OC7.
-Pacific Decadal Oscillation (PDO) index values from 1900 -2012 during both a. summer and b. winter.
+Figure OC 7.
+Pacific Decadal Oscillation (PDO) index values from 1900-2013 for monthly, winter and summer means.
+For the monthly PDO the blue line shows a running annual average.